viccross/zCS-SMF/README.md

 * Generation of HTML output (including graphs, using a graphic generation tool).
 HTML output could be served by a z/OS web server, but generation of graphics and more complex presentation is something that could best be performed in a zCX container.
 * Coverage of UDP data in addition to TCP

 Again I must stress -- while this is a functional tool, it's main purpose is as a tool to convey the complexity of SMF data analysis.
-While "end-user" SMF parsing is possible, it is complex and error-prone and very difficuly to expand or enhance.
+While "end-user" SMF parsing is possible, it is complex and error-prone and very difficult to expand or enhance.